-Non-management Directors meet in executive session without management on a regularly scheduled basis at least four times each year.
+Non-management Directors met in executive session without management four times in 2005.
 A non-management Director presides on a rotational basis as determined by the Board at each executive session.

 Communications with Directors

 Any shareholder or other interested party who desires to contact the Board of Directors or any individual Director regarding Ocwen may do so by mail addressed to the Secretary of Ocwen at 1661 Worthington Road, Suite 100, West Palm Beach, Florida 33409.
 Communications received in writing are distributed to the Board or to individual Directors as appropriate depending on the facts and circumstances outlined in the communication received.